Microsoft Azure Logo

 Windows Azure Logo 2011-2012

-The cloud computing service logo was designed in the style of the parent company – strict, practical, without unnecessary details.
-The only element was the corporate flag, made up of a window with four compartments.
+The cloud computing service logo was designed in the parent company’s style: strict, practical, and free of unnecessary details.
+The only element was the corporate flag, a window with four compartments.
 A wavy shape distinguished it with winding edges.
-The rectangles on the left side were curved upward, on the right – downward, which created the “wave” effect.
+The rectangles on the left side were curved upward, and those on the right were curved downward, creating the “wave” effect.
 The icon was painted sky blue, while the adjacent text was black.
 The designers used a sleek and subtle grotesque for her.

 2012 – 2014